stackhpc/ansible-slurm-appliance/README.md

     ansible-galaxy role install -r requirements.yml -p ansible/roles ansible-galaxy collection install -r requirements.yml -p ansible/collections # ignore the path warning here

 ## Overview of directory structure

 Further information on each of these is provided in the relevent directory's `README.md`.

-### environments

-Contains configurations for both a "common" environment and one or more environments derived from this for your site.

-Environments define ansible inventory and may also contain provisioning code such as Terraform or OpenStack HEAT templates.
+- `environments/`: Contains configurations for both a "common" environment and one or more environments derived from this for your site.
+These define ansible inventory and may also contain provisioning automation such as Terraform or OpenStack HEAT templates.

-**NB:** All commands described below require an environment to be "activated" to set appropriate environment variables:
+- `ansible/`: Contains the ansible playbooks to configure the infrastruture.
+- `packer/`: Contains automation to use Packer to build compute nodes for an enviromment.

+## Creating a Slurm appliance

+NB: This section describes generic instructions - check for any environment-specific instructions in `environments/<environment>/README.md` before starting.

+1. Activate the environment - this is REQUIRED before any other commands are run:

     source environments/<environment>activate

-How to create and modify an environment is described below.

-### ansible

-Contains the ansible playbooks to configure the infrastruture.

-Once an environment has been activated as above, the following will run all configuration:
+2. Deploy instances - see environment-specific instructions.

+3. Generate passwords:

+    ansible-playbook ansible/adhoc/generate-passwords.yml

+4. Deploy the appliance:

     ansible-playbook ansible/site.yml

-### packer

-Images for the compute nodes can be built using the Packer in this director These can be used for upgrading an existing cluster or for initial deployment of a set of compute nodes.
-Once an environment has been activated, run:

-    cd packer
-     ~/.local/bin/packer build --on-error=ask main.pkr.hcl

-See `packer/README.md` for more details.

 ## Environments